-Children (and adults), however, can get bacterial pneumonia without first having viral pneumonia.
+Children (and adults) can get bacterial pneumonia without first having viral pneumonia.
 According to the Centers for Disease Control and Prevention (CDC), the most common cause of bacterial pneumonia in the U.S. is streptococcus pneumoniae (pneumococcus).
-Pneumococcal bacteria, like other bacteria, spread from person-to-person through close contact, typically through respiratory droplets from an infected person’s nose or mouth (dispersed when they cough or sneeze).
-In addition, people (and especially children) can carry the bacteria in their throats without feeling sick, which means they may be contagious without knowing it.
+Pneumococcal bacteria, like other bacteria, spread from person-to-person through close contact, typically through respiratory droplets from an infected person’s nose or mouth that are dispersed when they cough or sneeze.
+People, especially children, can carry the bacteria in their throats without feeling sick which means they may be contagious without knowing it.

 What are the symptoms of pneumonia?

-Sometimes a chest X-ray is necessary to determine whether the lungs are infected.
-In most cases, however, your child’s health care provider will rely upon your child’s symptoms in making a diagnosis.
+- Sometimes a chest X-ray is necessary to determine whether the lungs are infected.
+However, in most cases, your child’s health care provider will rely upon your child’s symptoms in making a diagnosis.
 Pneumonia symptoms include:

 Viral pneumonia is the usual suspect when a child has chest congestion, a cough, runny nose, and low-grade fever.
 While high fever (104°F), fatigue, vomiting, and rapid breathing point toward bacterial pneumonia.